The Grammar Level

 Music

 Students in third grade at Arma Dei Academy continue a chronological study of history and Bible focusing on Ancient Greece and Rome.
-Great works of literature that integrate with the historical time period are read, discussed, and analyzed.
-Grammar and writing skills are sharpened and enhanced through direct instruction, projects, and practice.
+Great works of literature that align with the historical time period are read, discussed, and analyzed.
+Grammar and writing skills are sharpened and enhanced through direct instruction, Logic of English, and the Institute for Excellence in Writing.

 4th Grade Curriculum